 British nationals have been arrested following disputes with bar staff and doormen, including for refusing to pay exorbitant bar bills.

 Prostitution and street touts are illegal but commonplace.
 Don’t accompany touts to bars and clubs under any circumstances.
 To encourage people into establishments, touts commonly misrepresent the services on offer, and/or wrongly suggest clients are free to walk away on arrival if they don’t wish to proceed.

 There are some exclusion zones around the Fukushima Dai-ichi nuclear power plant, which are clearly identified by the Japanese authorities.
-These exclusion zones are kept under review and have reduced in area over the past 5 years.
-Areas where evacuation orders are ready to be lifted (marked green on the map) are still subject to some restrictions - for instance visitors aren’t allowed to stay overnight.
+These exclusion zones are kept under review and have reduced in area over the past several years.
+Areas where evacuation orders are ready to be lifted are still subject to some restrictions - for instance visitors aren’t allowed to stay overnight.
 Follow local guidance.

-The Japanese authorities are carrying out comprehensive checks to monitor radiation in the area surrounding Fukushima and to monitor possible contamination of water, and food and produce.
+The Japanese authorities carry out comprehensive checks to monitor radiation in the area surrounding Fukushima Daiichi and to monitor possible contamination of water, food and produce.
 They impose strict controls where necessary.
-There continue to be reports about leaks of contaminated water.
-These reports are being monitored by UK government scientists.
 Any significant change in the current situation will be reported on this page.

 To drive in Japan, you must hold an International Driving Permit (IDP), a current UK licence and insurance.
 An IDP is only valid for use in Japan for one year regardless of its date of expiry.
 Check the Tokyo Metropolitan Police Department website for further details.
 You must carry your driving licence with you at all times.
 Penalties for driving in Japan without the correct documents are severe.